Celebrate the Year of the Rabbit with These Chinese New Year Dishes

 Wishing you and your family happiness and good health in the New Year! (新年快乐! xīn nián kuài lè!)

 If you are interested in learning more about Lunar New Year, look for events and activities in a city near you.
-We found this celebration hosted by the Buddha Blessed Temple in Louisville which included dragon dance and lion dance performances.
+This year, we attended an event in Louisville, Kentucky which included dragon dance and lion dance performances.

 Leave a Comment

-10 thoughts on “Celebrate the Year of the Rabbit with These Chinese New Year Dishes”
+10 thoughts on “Celebrate the Year of the Snake with These Chinese New Year Dishes”

 1. Please share the braised pork belly and fish recipe?